Mihaela-Oprea/javascript-amazon-project/README.md

 # 🛒 Amazon Clone Project

-This is my **completed project from the "JavaScript Full Course" by SuperSimpleDev**, where I built an Amazon clone as part of the course curriculum.
-I successfully finished the course, completed this project, and obtained the certification.

-The project simulates key features of an e-commerce platform, including product listings, a shopping cart, checkout process, and order tracking.
-It was a valuable learning experience that strengthened my JavaScript, HTML, and CSS skills.
+This is the final project of the **JavaScript Full Course by SuperSimpleDev**, which I followed with great interest.
+Throughout the course, I learned a wide range of essential concepts in JavaScript, HTML, and CSS.
+The lessons were very well structured and clearly explained, guiding me step-by-step through both basic and advanced topics.
+Completing this course and the Amazon project helped me solidify my understanding of web development fundamentals.
+At the end of the journey, I received the certification provided by SuperSimpleDev.

 ## 🎓 Credits
 - **Course & Project by:** [SuperSimpleDev](https://supersimple.dev/)